Due to the safety measures related to the Covid-19 pandemic

 > April 5 deadline for proposals

-> April 14 notification of acceptation and opening of registration
+> April 14 last round of evaluation and acceptation

-[We plan on doing a first round of evaluations by March 8 so that if your proposal needs a little retouching, we let you know and you can still resubmit it!]
+[We plan on doing a first round of evaluations and acceptation by March 8 so that if your proposal needs a little retouching, we let you know and you can still resubmit it!]

 > Daniel Bustillo